 Let me share with you my top charity shop tips, for a more sustainable wardrobe.

-Shopping for secondhand clothing is one of the most planet-friendly ways to dress.
-There are a myriad of benefits to the environment that buying used clothing brings.
+Did you know that as well as being gentler on your pocket, shopping for secondhand clothing is one of the most planet-friendly ways to dress?
+There are myriad benefits to the environment that buying used clothing brings.

 It’s never made more sense to shop secondhand.

 My Top Charity Shop Tips For Successful Shopping

 However, if you’ve never shopped in a charity shop before, then it can be daunting knowing where to start.